CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/04_USING_LIBRARIES/README.md

 And if you reload the page, you can see that the data is not a big string now.
 It's a list of 26,915 items!
 And by clicking on the little arrows (outlined in red), you can inspect each one.

-You can see that each row of the CSV file became an JavaScript object, with the keys of the object being the CSV columns names.
+You can see that each row of the CSV file became a JavaScript object, with the keys of the object being the CSV column names.

 That's perfect!
 An array of objects is easy to manipulate and very flexible to work with.